 Battambang is slightly off the Cambodian tourist track of Angkor Wat, Phnom Penh and the islands, but it’s a great place for budget travellers and it’s much more than just the bamboo train!
-I recommend hiring a moped to get you to the further away places.
-Otherwise you can easily hire a tuk-tuk driver for the day.
+I recommend hiring a moped to get you to further away places.
+Otherwise, you can easily hire a tuk-tuk driver for the day.

 Here are 9 wonderful things to see and do in Battambang:

 1. Bamboo train

 I actually saw the bamboo train for the first time on the Netflix series Travels with my Father with Jack and Michael Whitehall and I immediately wanted to go.
 The ‘nori’ is an improvised train made from a bamboo platform and a small motor that runs on train tracks.
 Fun arises when they meet each other and the person carrying the least has to take their train off the tracks to let the other one through.